A new programming paradigm for Rust

 Greeter Component

-First, we would import cgp and define a greeter component as follows:
+To begin, we import the cgp crate and define a greeter component as follows:

 use cgp::prelude::*;